babsonnexus/stream-link-manager-for-channels/README.md

 ### [SLM] Why do some things play the correct movie/episode automatically and why do others go to a generic landing page for that movie/show?
 There are two components that relate to this.
 First is the quality of the links provided by JustWatch.
 For instance, with Disney+, JustWatch only has links to generic landing pages and does not have individual episode information like it has for Hulu.
 There is nothing that can be done aside from requesting that JustWatch updates their data.

 The second situation is that even though JustWatch provides links to more generic areas, there may be systematic ways to correct them.
 As an example, JustWatch provides a link to a movie on Netflix that looks like this: ```http://www.netflix.com/title/81078554```.
 However, if you replace ```title``` with ```watch```, it will play automatically.
 This being a “systematic way” to do a replace, it was included in the ```Stream Link Mappings``` settings as highlighted above.
 If you have more examples that could be accomplished this way, please let the community know.
-If they are deemed benefitial for other users, they will be added to the default list that comes with a new installation.
+If they are deemed beneficial for other users, they will be added to the default list that comes with a new installation.

 ### [PLM] Is Playlist Manager a complete replacement for all my sources in Channels?
 There is no "right way" to approach this; PLM is a tool to use as you please, with thousands of possibilities on what you might want to do.
 While one user might desire to have PLM playlists be the only sources in Channels, others will not choose to go down that path.
 For instance, there is no great replacement for how Channels handles TVE (unless you have Frndly or use ADBTuner or CC4C for every station), so a user who wants those stations would have to keep that as a source no matter what, just at a lower priority so it is not used by default.